 As per the Indian Standards, safety requirements were provided while designing the Raft foundation corresponding to Alluvial type of soil and it was found that up to 20 story, high rise building with all safety features can be constructed on alluvial type of soil, variation of thickness of raft also plays a very important role in minimizing the settlement of the raft foundation.
 In the case of combined pile raft foundation system, the thickness of the raft, diameter of the pile and pile spacing plays a very important role and variations in all above factors shows variation in overall settlement of the foundation system.
 To reduce the differential settlement and moment the piles should be placed strategically using some trial and error or using parametric study.
-When comparison was done between raft foundation and pile raft foundation system for same type of building it was seen that raft foundation.
+When comparison was done between raft foundation and pile raft foundation system for same type of building it was seen that raft foundation was more economical, if there is problem of displacement at the site it can be reduced only by providing pile raft foundation.
 More stresses are developed in raft foundation as compared to pile raft foundation.

+tion.
 Base pressure can be reduced much more by providing piled raft foundation than raft foundation, base pressure is more in raft, chances of tilting of raft.
 Soil pressure intensity is less in piled raft foundation as compared to raft foundation.